grayoj/geraldmokereke.xyz/content/posts/my-development-setup.md

 At the basic level this was the most important components of my configuration:

 - The status-line.
 I needed to see the name of my file, the branch I was on.
 The LSP that was active.
-Hoe many lines and columns I was on, and so on.
+How many lines and columns I was on, and so on.
 - Telescope.
 I wanted to search through my files easily, without the `grep`.
 - The Nerdtree, because nobody is writing code without a file explorer or way to navigate.